sarvadarshitarang/news/content/articles/2026-02-13-Sundarakanda.md

 read_time: 5
 ---

-## For social welfare and initiative by Kudali Arya Akshobhya Matha
+For social welfare and initiative by Kudali Arya Akshobhya Matha

-Sri Raghuvijaya Teertharu of Shree Kudli Aarya Akshobhya Teerth Matha has called for 5 Lakh counts of Sundarakanda Parayana by devotees
+Sri Raghuvijaya Teertharu of Shree Kudli Aarya Akshobhya Teerth Matha has called for 5 Lakh counts of Sundarakanda Parayana by devotees.

-## Details
+**Details:**

-- ⚡ **Period** - Feb 2026 to Feb 2027
+- ⚡ **Period:** Feb 2026 to Feb 2027
-- 🎨 **Purpose** - For social welfare and bless sajjanas with Sadhana siddhi
+- 🎨 **Purpose:** For social welfare and bless sajjanas with Sadhana siddhi

-## Your role
+**Your role:**

-- 🔔 **Enroll yourself to the group**
+- 🔔 Enroll yourself to the group
-- 💾 **Save your chanting count for a week**
+- 💾 Save your chanting count for a week
-- 🔖 **Report the count with your name**
+- 🔖 Report the count with your name

 **Sarve Jana Sukhino Bhavantu** 🙏